oyama/pico-w-usb-failures/README.md

 This phenomenon does not occur if the cable is connected in the reverse order from the host PC to the Pico W, or when using a USB Type-A connection.
 And interestingly, it does not occur with the standard Raspberry Pi Pico either.

-## Technical Investigation
+## Investigation Methodology

 To understand and diagnose this issue, the following methods were employed:

 - GPIO: monitored GPIOs connected to VBUS (`GPIO24` for Pico and `WL_GPIO 2` for Pico W).
 - RP2040 register: monitored the `USB: SIE_STATUS` register on the RP2040.
 - TinyUSB: call `tud_ready()` function to check if USB communication was ready.
+- Voltage on VBUS: the voltage on `VBUS` (between pins 40 VBUS and 38 GND) was measured with a multimeter.

+Identical tests were also carried out on six Pico Ws to rule out the possibility of the problem being a problem with a particular individual Pico W.
 The monitoring results matched the USB communication state, but the behavior of the Pico W when connected to the host PC was not as expected.
 Further behavior is detailed below.

 ### Build and Install Instructions

-The build requires the [pico-sdk](https://github.com/raspberrypi/pico-sdk) build environment; refer to [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to prepare the toolchain for your platform.
+The [pico-sdk](https://github.com/raspberrypi/pico-sdk) build environment is required to build the firmware used for this monitoring, see  [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to prepare the toolchain for your platform.

 #### Build for Pico